 Examples of ways I have helped children through play therapy:

 A child with separation anxiety uses the schoolhouse toys to practice going to school.

-A child who has trouble getting along with peers uses puppets to practice social skills such as allowing for personal space, listening skills, and taking turns.
+A child who has trouble getting in fights with peers uses puppets to practice social skills such as allowing for personal space, listening skills, and taking turns.

 Animal figurines practice going up and down elevator with a child who is fearful of going on the elevator.
-After a couple of weeks, the child comfortably rides the elevator.
+After a couple of weeks, the child comfortably rides the elevator on her own.